 The Cage Collections (science fiction) begins with Marked Ones, exploring the lives of individuals who will soon be snatched out of time and space into an inescapable symbiotic bond with a planet-sized entity.
 Keys of Cage investigates the relationships and reactions of the survivors as they build a community in spite of their differences of opinion on Cage and why it exists.
 Together they explore the possibilities within the bond and adapt to the unavoidable reality of their circumstances.
-Purchase early access now for $2

 The Symbolic Stories Collection contains wisdom tales, fables, and illustrations I’ve written over the years.
 They’re specifically meant to clarify an idea and are often useful to remind of a simple truth, help shift perspective, or discover a new way to approach a problem.
 Many are drawn from the ways I finally learned to process various aspects of growth and insight in life.
-These stories are currently free to read.

 Outlines & partially written manuscripts, currently on hold:

 The Virtual Bonds Collection explores a surreal take on relationships and society.
 What if the internet is linked to another dimension?
 What if you can’t prove that the friend you talk with every day actually exists?
 What if we live in a virtual world?
 What if time is more flexible than it seems?